devitocodes/devito/README.md

 # start a jupyter notebook server on port 8888
 docker-compose up devito
 ```
-After running the last command above, the terminal will display a URL like
+After running the last command above, the terminal will display a URL such as
 `https://127.0.0.1:8888/?token=XXX`.
 Copy-paste this URL into a browser window
 to start a [Jupyter](https://jupyter.org/) notebook session where you can go
 through the [tutorials](https://github.com/devitocodes/devito/tree/master/examples)
-provided with Devito or create your notebooks.
+provided with Devito or create your own notebooks.

 [See here](http://devitocodes.github.io/devito/download.html) for detailed installation
 instructions and other options.
+If you encounter a problem during installation, please
-Also, look at the
+see the
 [installation issues](https://github.com/devitocodes/devito/wiki/Installation-Issues) we
 have seen in the past.